island-lang/island-lang.github.io/README.md

 ## Lookahead

-Sometimes it is useful to "peek" on one or more upcoming members of the stream without advancing its position.
+Sometimes it is useful to "peek" on one or more upcoming elements of the stream without advancing its position.

 The `expect` keyword acts similarly to `accept`, only without advancing the current position in the stream.